 Let’s Talk About Rights

 There’s a lot that goes into font licensing.
-But the likelihood is unless you paid for a font (and the license you paid for includes embedding the font in a web page) you probably don’t have the right to use it on your website.
+But the likelihood is unless you paid for a font (and the license you paid for includes embedding the font on a web page), you probably don’t have the right to use it on your website.

 Now back to our regularly scheduled programming.